$ ~/cicdcalculator

 The Buildkite economics are unusual enough that it is worth being precise about the conditions under which per-user-plus-BYO beats per-minute.
 Three patterns show up repeatedly.

 First, high build volume relative to headcount.
 A small platform team running CI for hundreds of services builds dozens of times per developer per day.
 On a per-minute platform that compounds linearly.
 On Buildkite the seat fee is fixed and the compute is yours, so you pay for capacity rather than usage.
-The crossover point for a Linux-only workload is roughly 50,000 monthly build minutes, which a 20-developer team can easily reach if every pull request triggers a multi-stage pipeline.
+The crossover point for a Linux-only workload is roughly 100,000 monthly build minutes at GitHub Actions' post-January-2026 rate of $0.006 per minute, a level that platform teams running CI for hundreds of services do reach.

 Second, long-running parallel jobs.
 A test suite that takes 90 minutes split into 12 parallel agents is barely affordable on per-minute platforms (you bill for 90 minutes times 12 streams).
 On Buildkite the same 12-way parallelism uses 12 agents running concurrently for a few minutes each.
 If those agents are running anyway because you sized your fleet for peak throughput, the parallelism is free.